preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/system/sharepoint-user-profiles-sync/index.rst

 3. Save when your finished here.
 4. Save your changes in the settings window.

+**Note!** In Omnia 7.1 and later, SharePoint user profile sync property mappings are case insensitive.

 Events
 ********
 In the list each synchronization is described with Type, Status and start- and end time.
 The top icon for each post will show more details.
 Here's where you will see detailed log if you selected "Log Details".